 When selecting an antifreeze, then, the first thing to consider is whether it is listed and for what minimum use temperature.

 Protecting Fire Sprinkler Systems in the Severe Cold

 Antifreeze is used to ensure that water-filled pipes such as those in metal or CPVC-based wet fire sprinkler systems remain above 40° F (4.44° C), preventing freezing that can cause severe damage, leaks or pressure drops.
 This helps to ensure that fire protection systems continue to remain effective in what they were designed to do – protecting lives and property.

-freezemasterTM antifreeze remains in a protective liquid state at temperatures as low as -12°F (-24°C), the lowest temperature of any listed antifreeze.
+freezemasterTM antifreeze remains in a liquid state at temperatures as low as -12°F (-24°C).
 It is the latest proprietary technology developed and engineered in America by Lubrizol Advanced Materials, a specialty chemical company with a 30-year history of delivering the most dependable fire safety products.